(Contains Spoilers for “Melted”)

 Col. K’s hologram form suddenly formed before DM as he contacted the two.

 “Ah congratulations DM, that performance was absolutely riveting.
-During your duet, Squawkencluck got so caught up in the moment she nearly jumped into my arms, completely forgetting I’m a hologram 50% of the time, she landed square on her butt, the poor woman.
+During your duet, Squawkencluck got so caught up in the moment she nearly jumped into my arms, completely forgetting I’m a hologram 50% of the time, she landed straight on her chest, the poor woman.
 What’s your E.T.A?
-We have a nice soft cell waiting for young Dawn that’ll serve her well, at least until her father bails her out with his vast wealth and connections with suspected city council members looking for a Christmas bonus.
-Just a pity we can’t prove those connections.
+We have a nice soft cell waiting for young Dawn that’ll serve her well, at least until her father bails her out with his vast wealth, resources and connections.
 See you when you get here”

 “Is what you feel worse than a prison sentence?”
 Dawn asked.